BrightQin/RWSAN/README.md

 2. ```--GPU=str```: Use the specific GPU device.
 3. ```--SPLIT={'train', 'train+val', 'train+val+vg'}```: The training set you want to use.
 4. ```--ACCU=int```: Gradient accumulation when GPU memory is not sufficient. ```1``` for not using gradient accumulation.
 Note that `BATCH_SIZE` must be divided by ```ACCU```.
 (The default `BATCH_SIZE` is 64, so the ```--ACCU``` can be 1, 2, 4, 8 ...).
 5. ```--NW=int```: Number of processes to read the dataset.
-The pre-read data is stored in the memory, and largeer number result to more memory cost.
+The pre-read data is stored in the memory, and larger number result to more memory cost.
 During our experiment, 4 is optimal for both training speed and memory cost.

 The checkpoints are stored in ```./ckpts/ckpt_RWSAN/```, and the log files for average training loss and performace on *val* split in every epoch are stored in ```./results/log/```